When completing your entry you will need to:

-In Stage One, all entries submitted are assessed against the Eligibility Criteria and responses evaluated.
-Those entries whose submission meets the criteria and gain a higher than average aggregate numerical score against the questions are further evaluated at Stage Two.
-All entries are judged independently by two (2) judges who are business experts from relevant business disciplines.
+In stage one, all entries submitted are assessed against the eligibility criteria and responses evaluated.
+Those entries whose submission meets GBA’s criteria and gain a higher than average aggregate numerical score against the questions are further evaluated at stage two.
+All entries are judged independently by two (2) judges who are business professionals.
 All judges are carefully selected and co-ordinated to ensure that the judging process is fair, objective and free of bias or influence.

 Note: All entries are judged within their nominated entry category.

 The recommended finalists are judged independently by two (2) judges that have not previously judged these entries.
 Judges at this stage once again assess the entry against all the criteria.